 The relaxing, chilled vibe will have you yearning to set up camp along the 27 miles of shoreline to lounge, soak up the sun or take part in water activities such as snorkeling, parasailing, sailing tours, and more.

-Whether you’re looking for an action-packed day or a relaxing, secluded getaway, there are hotspots along the coastline that cater for all vibes.
+Whether you’re looking for an action-packed day or a relaxing, secluded getaway, there are hotspots along the coastline that cater to all vibes.
 My favorite beach areas are:

 - St. Andrews State Park